automutate/automutate/README.md

 Calls to `mutate` are given the current file contents as a string, along with the mutation to be applied, and return the file contents after the mutation.

 Mutators are also given the *original* file contents at construction time, which allows for custom mutators to perform setup logic (for example, a language's linter creating an abstract syntax tree for the file).

+# Project Onboarding

+In order to be compatible with `automutate`, a linter must allow for some rules to report proposed fixes using the standard format.
+Once that is possible, it's a matter of creating a [mutations provider](https://github.com/autolint/automutate/blob/master/src/mutationsProvider.ts) that continuously retrieves these proposed fixes using the linter.

+*(example incoming - later today!)*